Who We Are

 The organization was interested in engaging a wide range of neighborhood stakeholders to identify a planning and community development strategy and project “wish list” for Coney Island– which they could use to negotiate with developers seeking to build in the neighborhood.

 Beginning in the late Spring of 2024, Studio instructors and CINRC executive leadership engaged in a series of meetings to scope out this collaboration.
+Students enrolled in this studio supported the Coney Island Neighborhood Revitalization Corporation by:

 1. Developing and executing a series of planning and community outreach activities designed to help local stakeholders identify the visions, values, and priorities they wish to guide planning and development in the neighborhood.